 🇲🇰 North Macedonia

-Broadcaster MKRTV has confirmed to reputable fan media that North Macedonia will compete in Rotterdam.
-The broadcaster’s method of selection has not been confirmed, but it is likely that they will again opt to select their act internally.
+Broadcaster MKRTV has not confirmed their selection method for Rotterdam, but it is likely that they will again opt to select their act internally.

 Norway will again use its national final Melodi Grand Prix.
 The show will be turning 40 in 2020, so broadcaster NRK is hosting an expanded format, including five semi-finals.